 [note: dates are approximate: check with Abby Rahn abbyrahn@fas for precise dates for your year]

-All students are required to confer with the head tutor or the assistant head tutor at the outset of their concentration or joint concentration, in order to develop an overall plan for fulfillment of requirements.
+All students are required to confer with the Director of Undergraduate Studies or the assistant Director of Undergraduate Studies at the outset of their concentration or joint concentration, in order to develop an overall plan for fulfillment of requirements.
 All concentrators will continue to be advised by one of these two officials at the start of each term.
 For up-to-date information on advising in Music, please see the Advising Programs Office website

 The Eda Kuhn Loeb Music Library offers an outstanding collection of books and scores, as well as listening equipment for its extensive recording collection.
 An electronic music studio is available.
 Musicians have access to the practice rooms, all of which have pianos, and a limited number of instrument lockers are provided.
 The many musical organizations on campus include the Harvard-Radcliffe Orchestra, the Bach Society Orchestra, the Mozart Society Orchestra, the Harvard Glee Club, the Collegium Musicum, the Radcliffe Choral Society, the University Choir, the Group for New Music at Harvard, and the Organ Society.
 Students interested in composition may submit works for performance at concerts offered by the department and for the Harvard University Prizes.
 The Office for the Arts offers a special lesson subsidy program (by audition), as well as information on private teachers in the area.